kylefmohr/pysky/README.md

 A value for the cursor argument should usually not be passed to this method.
 The typical use case is for the first call to this method to return all objects from the beginning, and subsequent calls only to return objects created since the previous call was made.
 For that behavior, call this method without passing a cursor value.
 The decorator code will override the default arg value as needed.

-Before the API call is made, the most recent row in `bsky_api_cursor` for this endpoint is selected.
+Before the API call is made, the most recent cursor received for this endpoint is queried from `api_call_log`.
 If one is found, it's automatically added to the parameters passed to the call.
 If one is not found, the value of the "[zero cursor](https://github.com/bluesky-social/atproto/issues/2760#issuecomment-2316325455)" is used.

-After the API call gets a successful response, the decorator code saves a row to the table with the new value of the cursor, unless the cursor value has not changes.
+If the API call gets a successful response, the new cursor value is saved to `api_call_log` as part of the normal course of database logging.

-The response attribute name for the list of objects returned, in this case "logs", is used by the decorator to collect the objects across multiple pages, if necessary.
+The response attribute name for the list of objects returned, in this case "logs", is used by the decorator to collect the objects across multiple pages into one list, if necessary.

 ### Manual Usage:

 If a cursor value is explicitly passed to `get_convo_logs`, the decorator will not take effect and cursor management can be done manually by the calling code.
+This might be done if past data needs to be retrieved again.

 ### Example: